 Even if you find the perfect trend product, you will very likely have to deal with competitor shops.
 This is normal and only means that your product has potential.
 Don’t shy away too quickly!

 Maybe they have been there before you but that doesn’t mean that they are better than you.
 Make a competitor analysis and see how they are performing.

-How does their online store look like?
+What does their online store look like?
 Can you do it better?
 Maybe represent the products better, more eye-catching.
-Maybe write better copy.
+Maybe write a better copy.
 Maybe make the shop more intuitive.
 Could you give additional information about the products?
 How to use them, recipe ideas, decoration tips – whatever extra information that shows your customer that you are the expert in that niche.

 See if you can find weak spots that you can definitely improve and do better than your competition.

 Factor 4: Suppliers